lostinplace/MPL/Docs/2022.0/States.md

 ## Fork States

 Sometimes there are repetitive states that have the same general criteria for starting, but differ in their eeveentual destination based on logic or selection.
 To simplify this, we can use **Fork States**

+It is important to note that if any successful fork state consumes the the source state using a consuming operator (`-` instead of `~`) the event is consumed

 Consider the following example: